Granny Square Join As You Go: 7 Easy Methods

 Diagonal Join Layout

 Instead of working in straight rows, join squares diagonally from corner to corner.
-This creates a gorgeous diamond-patterned blanket.
+This creates a stunning diamond-patterned blanket.
 Start at one corner, join 1 square, then 2, then 3, building a triangle shape, then decrease back down.
 This technique works beautifully for shawl and poncho shapes.

 Mixed-Size Layout

 Combine different sized squares for an organic, freeform look.
 Use one 20 cm (8 in) center square surrounded by twelve 10 cm (4 in) squares, then fill gaps with smaller 5 cm (2 in) squares.
-This creates a gorgeous medallion-style blanket.
+This creates a stunning medallion-style blanket.

 Color Block Strips